 Local data revealed that approximately 25% of DC public high school graduates who are admitted to college do not ultimately enroll or attend – a challenge commonly called “summer melt.”
 Raise DC is supporting two partners – DC College Access Program (DC-CAP) and American University’s Center for Postsecondary Readiness and Success – in reducing this rate through a tool in nearly every student’s pocket: their cell phone.

 The partners launched a texting platform in May to reach incoming college freshmen and sophomores with text messages that provide reminders about a number of topics.

 American University hired graduate student employees to provide timely responses to recipients’ follow-up questions.
-The weekly text messages will be sent through mid-September and have reached more than 3,000 DC youth.
-More than 75,000 individual text messages have already been sent.
-After its completion, Raise DC will use an analysis of the summer melt campaign’s effectiveness to inform its postsecondary strategies in 2019.
+The weekly text messages were sent from mid-May through mid-September and have reached more than 3,000 DC youth.
+More than 115,000 individual text messages were sent.
+Raise DC will be using an analysis of the summer melt campaign’s effectiveness to inform its postsecondary strategies in 2019.